-However, as conversion journeys get more complex and multifaceted to reflect B2B buyer life cycles, the ability to accurately analyze and contextualize your conversion rates can become more complicated.
+As conversion funnels get more complex and multifaceted to reflect B2B buyer life cycles, the ability to accurately analyze and contextualize your conversion rates can become more complicated.

-This can result in misdiagnosing the performance of a campaign, leading to missed opportunities to improve, and in some cases, stopping activity unneccassily.
+This can result in misdiagnosing the performance of a campaign, leading to missed opportunities to improve, and in some cases, stopping activity unnecessarily.

-This article looks at how to plot, execute and measure your conversion journeys to deliver high performing lead generation campaign with an upwards lift in conversion rates.
+This article looks at how to plot, execute and measure your conversion journeys to deliver high-performing lead generation campaigns with an upwards lift in conversion rates.

-In theory the methodology for getting a prospect to convert boils down to getting your target audience to move from A to B as quickly and logically as possible.
-But this isn’t as easy as it sounds…
+In theory, the methodology for getting a potential customer to convert boils down to getting your target audience to move through the conversion journey as quickly and logically as possible.
+But this isn’t as easy as it sounds.

-This is because, buyers no longer move down a clean linear passage to purchase.
+This is because buyers no longer move down a clean linear passage to purchase.
 The sheer volume of information and digital channels means they zig zag through digital touchpoints.
 And, with just the click of a button, journeys can be aborted altogether.
-Not ideal, if you’ve invested in paid media to kick off your ‘top of the funnel’ activity.
+This isn’t ideal if you’ve invested in paid media to kick off your ‘top of the funnel’ activity.